naparuba/tanuki-www/content/pages/docs/guides/manual-bootstrap.md

 # Manually Bootstrapping a Datacenter

-When deploying Consul to a datacenter for the first time, there is an initial bootstrapping that must be done.
-As of Consul 0.4, an [automatic bootstrapping](/docs/guides/bootstrapping.html) is available and is the recommended approach.
+When deploying XXX to a datacenter for the first time, there is an initial bootstrapping that must be done.
+As of XXX 0.4, an [automatic bootstrapping](/docs/guides/bootstrapping.html) is available and is the recommended approach.
 However, older versions only support a manual bootstrap that is documented here.